sandyol55/Ropey-Cam/README.md

 A number of previously hard coded settings have been made parametric to adjust in line with the selected video frame dimensions.

-To aid in file review and video replay the system has been tested with a samba server running in the background and been found to be responsive, even on older platforms e.g Pi2.
+To aid in file review and video replay the system has been tested with a samba server running in the background and been found to be responsive, even on older platforms e.g Pi3A+.

 Install and activate a samba server in line with available online tutorials and access the Videos directory from a remote machine.
 On Pi platforms installing the Thunar file manager in the client machine is a convenient way to get thumbnail icons of both the video and snapshot files.

 Installing mpv media player and making that the default video player, in place of VLC, allows easy access to some of the video metedata (press I).
+(Just my preference!)

 Also tested is invoking a systemd set-up for automatic restart of the program on system reboot.
 Again following online tutorials.

 Can add the detailed instructions for both of these if likely to help new users.

-Both of the above (samba and systemd auto start on reboot) have been tested successfully with Pi2 as the camera server.
+Both of the above (samba and systemd auto start on reboot) have been tested successfully with Pi3A+ as the camera server.

 If a Pi4 or Pi5 is used then considerably higher resolutions and framerates than the defaults in the current code can be supported.

+## Lite installation
+The main instructions assume RopeyCam is to be run with the full desktop OS installed, as this requires the least additional dependencies to be installed.
+A Lite installation  will leave more free memory and only requires an extra few steps to set up.
+At time of writing Trixie is the latest RPIOS.
+Flash a new Lite 64-bit RPIOS image to a card, with SSH configured.
+Place the card in the machine with camera installed and power on.
+If doing a headless install WAIT until the full image installation and power up sequence is complete.
+SSH in and do an initial
+sudo apt update
+sudo apt full-upgrade
+If planning to clone from the github:- sudo apt install git
+Sudo apt install python3-picamera2 --no-install-recommends sudo apt install python3-opencv
+Then install RopeyCam either by git cloning or scp from another machine than has a copy.
+Then cd into the directory containing RopeyCam
+And ./RopeyCamBuffer.py

 ### Update 4
 Further updates to improve the button functionality and logic.